raspberrypilearning/save-the-shark/en/step_4.md

 ## Shark health

-In this step, you are going to include health points, using a `variable`{:class="block3variables"}.
+In this step, you will use a `variable`{:class="block3variables"} to include health points.
 The health of the shark will reduce if it accidentally eats plastic waste.

 --- task ---

-Create a new `variable`{:class="block3variables"} called `health`{:class="block3variables"}
+Create a new `variable`{:class="block3variables"} called `health`.

 --- /task ---